 Imagine you're baking a batch of cookies, and you need that perfect balance of sweetness.
-Too much, and it's cloying; too little, and it's bland.
+In practice, too much, and it's cloying; too little, and it's bland.
 In chemistry, acids are like that sweetness—they add a certain tang to reactions.
 Now, what if you've heard about benzoic acid and wondered where it falls on the acidity scale?
 Is it like the intense sourness of hydrochloric acid, or something milder, like the citric acid in your lemonades?

 Main Subheading